 Don’t forget to reshare your story to Facebook, and - if it has staying power - save it to your highlights.
 Stories around brand or product education are topics customers will likely want to come back to on a repeat basis, so save it to your profile so it’s easily accessible.

 Your story highlights are a great place to save evergreen Instagram Story content, like FAQs, customer reviews, and how-tos.
 This content will remain visible on your profile even after 24 hours.

 Bonus Tips and Tricks:

-You can capture natiely (in app), then download to your phone to save for posting to Stories later when you have enough frames to tell a story.
+You can capture natively (in app), then download to your phone to save for posting to Stories later when you have enough frames to tell a story.
 However, always insert hashtags, mentions, etc. natively upon upload so they’re clickable.
 Otherwise, you’ve wasted time and space.

 You can capture a video outside of the app, then upload to Stories and IG will automatically split it into clips for you.